What is MRO Inventory?

 MRO inventory is all inventory related to daily operations, onsite repair work, and maintenance tasks.
 This can range from typical office supplies to highly specialized replacement parts.
 MRO inventory depends on timely procurement processes to ensure that enough material is ordered for continual operations.

 MRO inventory can increase accuracy by letting businesses know which items are over/understocked and only ordering what is necessary.
-Well-stocked MRO inventory can increase productivity, since maintenance teams won’t have to wait for replacement parts to arrive whenever repairs are needed.
+A well-stocked MRO inventory can increase productivity since maintenance teams won’t have to wait for replacement parts to arrive whenever repairs are needed.
 Instead, they can simply select from the available stock and get to work.

 With a well-maintained MRO inventory, businesses can lower operating costs by only ordering materials when they are needed.
 Purchasing too many spare parts in advance can lead to overstock and overflowing storage spaces.
 It can also result in unnecessary expenses if the material never gets used.
 MRO uses continual counting to determine which items get used the most and which items need to be replaced most frequently.